chrisjz/aiden/README.md

 with certain objects in the environment.
 - **Look Around:** Use the mouse to control the camera and look around in the simulation.
+- **Switch perspective** Press TAB to switch between controlling the player or observing through AIden.

 ## Development